top of page

 Outer Carton

-It is called "packing" to bring many (different packages together in a container.
+It is called 'packing' to bring many different packages together in a single container.

-This implies that in the breakfast, dinner or supper units, the individual packages were bundled together.
-These were in turn, packages wrapped in shipping crates.
+This implies that the breakfast, dinner or supper units, as individual packages, were then packed together in the appropriate shipping crates.
 It's not at all complicated, huh?

-From a circular in May 1943: The following distinction was made between packaging and packing.
-'Packaging' involves the product itself is often designed along with the product, and is typically carried out at the point of source or manufacture.
-Packing" Packing" It can be done at the point of origin or output, or in factories, or in the field, as in the case of organizational equipment.
+From a May 1943 circular: The following distinction was made between packaging and packing.
+'Packaging' involves the product itself and is often designed along with the product and is typically carried out at the point of source or manufacture.
+'Packing' can be done at the point of origin or output, or in factories, or in the field, as in the case of organizational equipment.

-In order to serve as a prime contractor, the Quartermaster Corps hired firms.
-Such companies had prior expertise in the handling and packaging of foodstuffs, had sufficient space and manpower, and the inner and outer cartons had special processing equipment (such as waterproofing and closing).
+The Quartermaster Corps hired outside firms to serve as a prime contractors.
+Such companies had prior expertise in the handling and packaging of foodstuffs, had sufficient space and manpower, and special processing equipment (such as waterproofing and package closing) for the inner and outer cartons.

-The contents of the K Rations were ordered by these prime contractors from authorised subcontractors and packaged together in separate units.
-They were prepared for shipping when the units were ready, twelve full rations in a case.
+The contents of the K Rations were ordered by the prime contractor from the authorized subcontractors which packaged them together in separate units.
+They were packed for shipping when the units were ready, twelve full rations in a case.

 1.jpeg

-Apparently Lamont, Corliss & Company didn't packed the ration themselves.
+See above: Apparently, Lamont, Corliss & Company didn't pack the ration themselves.

 Known prime contractors are: